wuming9/kmucutie-trolling/content/manufacturing/head-structure/_index.md

 The head structure determines the stability, diving angle, and long-distance trolling performance of offshore lures.

-At KMUCUTIE, head manufacturing is treated as a controlled structural process — not just a visual design element.
+At KMUCUTIE, head manufacturing is treated as a controlled structural process — not simply a visual component.

 We focus exclusively on offshore trolling lure head production for OEM and private label partners.